Pilipinas Got Talent season 3

-The third season of Pilipinas Got Talent premiered on ABS-CBN on July 9, 2011, two weeks after the grand finals of season two aired.
-Billy Crawford and Luis Manzano return as the hosts of the show.
-The three judges from the previous seasons reprise their roles.
+The third season of Pilipinas Got Talent aired on ABS-CBN from July 9 to October 23, 2011, and was replaced by Pinoy Big Brother: Unlimited.

+The season premiered just two weeks after the previous one concluded, with both seasons produced back-to-back.
+Billy Crawford and Luis Manzano continued their hosting roles, while Freddie M. Garcia, Kris Aquino, and Ai-Ai delas Alas returned as jury members.

-Semifinals commenced on September 10, 2012, until October 16, 2012, with 12 acts qualified for the Grand Finals.
-The show ended on October 23, 2012, with Maasinhon Trio, a singing trio, of Southern Leyte proclaimed as winners winning the grand prize of 2 million pesos.
-On the other hand, Khalil Joseph Ramos of Parañaque ended as a runner-up, and Bringas Brothers of Davao del Sur as third placers with each had received a hundred thousand pesos.
-The other 9 grand finalists also received 50 thousand pesos as consolation prizes.
+The singing trio Maasinhon Trio from Southern Leyte emerged as the season's winner, followed by 15-year-old singer Khalil Ramos from Parañaque as the runner-up, and the acoustic duo Bringas Brothers securing third place.
+This marked the third consecutive season where a singer emerged as the winner.

 Auditions

 The auditions for the third season took place in key cities in the Philippines.
 Major auditions were held in Baguio, Manila, Batangas, Cebu, Bacolod, Tacloban, Iloilo, Cagayan de Oro, Davao, and General Santos.

 There were also mini-auditions in several cities and provinces in the Philippines including Laoag, Vigan, Tuguegarao, Apayao, Isabela, Baguio, Pangasinan, Cabanatuan, Tarlac, Baler, Manila, Laguna, San Pablo City, Lucena, Camarines Norte, Camarines Sur, Catanduanes, Albay, Sorsogon, Masbate, Mindoro, Puerto Princesa, Kalibo, Roxas City, Catarman, Catbalogan, Borongan, Ormoc, Dumaguete, Bohol, Camiguin, Iligan, Butuan, Bukidnon, Dipolog, Zamboanga, Kidapawan, Marbel, Digos and Mati.
 These mini-auditions are judged by Pilipinas Got Talent staff and those who passed will make it to the regional auditions.

 In addition, online auditions was put up where contestants can upload their own audition video and send it to the website of Pilipinas Got Talent.

 The show picked the best act "The One" every airing night to receive P5,000 sponsored by Head & Shoulders.
 Loverkada Kids became the first recipient of the award.